lukeje/correctBmatrixOverflow/README.md

 The folder `correctBmatrixOverflow` should then be added to your [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

 ## Dependencies
-This toolbox requires [mapVBVD](https://github.com/pehses/mapVBVD) to be on the [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) in order to read *b*-values and *b*-vectors from Siemens twix files.
+`readBvecsFromTwix` requires [mapVBVD](https://github.com/pehses/mapVBVD) to be on the [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) in order to read *b*-values and *b*-vectors from Siemens twix files.

 ## Current status
 These scripts have only been tested on data from a Siemens Connectom scanner with software version VD11, where they were found to be able to correct the *b*-vectors measured at a *b*-value of 30,450 s/mm<sup>2</sup>.
-Older and newer software versions may differ in the information contained in the twix and DICOM headers, and therefore not work.
+Different software versions and sequences may differ in the information contained in the twix and DICOM headers, and therefore not work.
 It is the responsibility of the user to check that the results of using these scripts are sensible.